Indice dei contenuti

 Monte Cassino Battlefield tours for Canadians: the training

 However because of the 8th Indians Division could arrive in this area not before the 20th April, the Canadians continued their training with the 78 Division and the 4th British Division, that had to be employed in a similar operation in an other sector on the Cassino front.
 It is very interesting to read why it was so important for infantry and tans to train together.
-First af all infantry had to familiarize with the characteristics of the tanks and the tactics, but it was also important to practise the various methods of intercommunications between tanks and infantry, and the first thing to do was to creat a friendship between the men of the armoured regiments and those of the infantry units.
+First af all infantry had to familiarize with the characteristics of the tanks and the tactics, but it was also important to practise the various methods of intercommunications between tanks and infantry, and the first thing to do was to create a friendship between the men

 The Canadians learnt the importance of communications